ladpriteshkumar/Interview-Question-Answer/Interview-Questions/Fundamentals/README.md

 **IL gives .NET portability, runtime optimization, security, interoperability, and advanced runtime features that native compilation alone cannot provide.**

-### 8. What is CLR ( Common Language Runtime) ?
-The Common Language Runtime (CLR) is the execution engine of .NET.
-It runs your compiled code (IL – Intermediate Language), manages memory, enforces security, and provides essential services like garbage collection, exception handling, and cross-language interoperability

 ### 9. What is managed and unmanaged code ?
 🧩 Managed Code